Corporate digitization and Lean Digital: when Process Intelligence meets the power of technology

 Introduction to Lean Digital: simplicity and efficiency for business digitization in the service of value

-Before talking about corporate digitization, it is useful to recall the basic principles of Lean Thinking.
+Before talking about business digitization, it is useful to recall the basic principles of Lean Thinking.
 Originating in the Japanese manufacturing sector, Lean promotes value-oriented management for the customer, eliminating all forms of waste along the value chain.

-Imagine a production process or service: Lean teaches us to look at it with critical eyes, identifying bottlenecks, unnecessary waits, unnecessary movements, rework-anything that lengthens time and affects costs without benefiting the end customer.
+Imagine a manufacturing process or service: Lean teaches us to look at it with critical eyes, identifying bottlenecks, unnecessary waits, unnecessary movements, rework-anything that lengthens time and affects costs without benefiting the end customer.

 The five core principles of Lean are a valuable guide: